civicrm/civicrm-dev-docs/docs/framework/bootstrap.md

 If you are writing a CiviCRM extension or for CiviCRM Core, this is handled automatically and you do not need to worry about bootstrapping CiviCRM.
 The only exception is the `extern` folder.

-If you are writing code for example a Drupal or Backdrop module, Joomla Extension or a Wordpress plugin or any other form of php script, you will need to bootstrap CiviCRM before accessing any of CiviCRM's functionality including CiviCRM's API.
-If you are an independent php script you should also ensure that the CMS is bootstrapped before bootstrapping CiviCRM.
+If you are writing code (for example a `Drupal module`, `Joomla Extension` or any other PHP script), you will need to bootstrap CiviCRM before accessing any of CiviCRM's functionality including CiviCRM's API.
+If you are an independent PHP script you should also ensure that the CMS is bootstrapped before bootstrapping CiviCRM.
 See the documentation of your CMS for details.

 ## Bootstrap Sequence (v4.7+)